What is Environmental Tobacco Smoke (ETS)?

 Tobacco smoke consists of solid particles and gases.
-More than 4,000 different chemicals have been identified in tobacco smoke.
-The number of these chemicals that are known to cause cancer in animals, humans, or both are reported to be in the range from 30 to 60.
+More than 7,000 different chemicals have been identified in tobacco smoke.
+The number of these chemicals that are known to cause cancer in animals, humans, or both are reported to be about 70.

 The solid particles make up about 10 percent of tobacco smoke and include "tar" and nicotine.
 The gases or vapours make up about 90 percent of tobacco smoke.
 The major gas present is carbon monoxide.
 Others include formaldehyde, acrolein, ammonia, nitrogen oxides, pyridine, hydrogen cyanide, vinyl chloride, N-nitrosodimethylamine, and acrylonitrile.
-Of these, formaldehyde and vinyl chloride are suspected or known carcinogens in humans.
-N-nitrosodimethylamine and acrylonitrile have been shown to cause cancer in animals.
+Of these, formaldehyde, N- nitrosodimethylamine and vinyl chloride are suspected or known carcinogens in humans.
+Acrylonitrile has been shown to cause cancer in animals.

 What is meant by "mainstream" and "sidestream" smoke?

 The smoke that is inhaled and then exhaled from the smoker's lungs is called mainstream smoke (MS).

 Sidestream smoke (SS) is the smoke that enters the air directly from the burning end of a cigarette, cigar, or pipe.
 The burning end of a cigarette is not usually hot enough for complete combustion of the tobacco to occur.
 Since some chemicals are favoured by this incomplete burning, undiluted sidestream smoke contains higher concentrations of several chemicals than the mainstream smoke inhaled by the smoker.
 These chemicals include 2-naphthylamine, N-nitrosodimethylamine, 4-aminobiphenyl, and carbon monoxide.